7 day explore Harris & Lewis Base camp

 | Trip ends Ullapool, Inverness or Arisaig

-ACCOMMODATION For this trip we will be camping - we'll set up a fixed camp in two separate locations throughout the trip and paddle day trips.
+ACCOMMODATION For this trip we will be camping - we'll set up a fixed camp in two or more separate locations throughout the trip and paddle day trips.
+Tents can be provided (see kit list for full details), if booking as an individual you will not have to share a tent.

-FOOD Includes meals.
+FOOD Includes meals - breakfast on day 2 to lunch on day 7.
 We can accommodate any dietary requirements if notified in advance.

 FREQUENTLY ASKED QUESTIONS